camunda/camunda-docs-manual/content/reference/dmn11/custom-extensions/camunda-attributes.md

   <tr>
     <th>Description</th>
     <td>
-      This attribute specifies the name of the variable there the input value is stored in.
+      This attribute specifies the variable name which can be used to access the result of the input expression in an input entry expression.
     </td>
   </tr>
   <tr>